phantomics/april/README.md

 ## Tests

-To run tests for the implemented APL functions and operators, enter:
+If you missed it earlier, you can run tests for the implemented APL functions and operators by entering:

 ```
-(apex :test)
+(apex (test))
 ```

 ## Thanks to: